bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * At the very least, get rid of Admin styles

 # TODO:
-* Bug: When verse is 0 or 1, page loads with VerseBar selected.
 * Pitch shouldn't need dots reducer, except for Anchor.
 * Remove font-size in root container and adjust all others accordingly.